top of page

 The Toronto Zoo also engages in global conservation initiatives.
 Programs like cell phone recycling are linked to protecting gorilla habitats, while collaborations with organizations such as Polar Bears International focus on Arctic preservation.
 These efforts represent a proactive, science-based commitment to education and environmental stewardship.
 My visit became more than just a photographic activity but restored the faith of environmental biomes and the initiative to maintain.

-It offered an opportunity to reconcile artistic curiosity with a deeper awareness of shared responsibilities in preserving the natural world
+It offered an opportunity to reconcile artistic curiosity with a deeper awareness of shared responsibilities in preserving the natural world.

 Friendly Goose & Llama - Wildlife Photography by Blake Ferguson - Toronto Zoo